Sensing Theorems for Unsupervised Learning in Linear Inverse Problems: Learning with a Single Operator and Group Symmetry

 \red{ Natural signals are often described as continuous functions $x:S\mapsto \R{p}$, where $S$ is a compact domain and $\R{p}$ is the range.
 For example, an RGB image can be defined using $S=(0,1]^2$ and $p=3$.
 In this description, the ambient space is generally an infinite-dimensional Hilbert space $\Hilb$ and group actions are generally continuous, such as translations or arbitrary rotations. }

 \red{Formally, the linear representation of a group acting on $\Hilb$ is given by a mapping from $\group$ to the space of unitary linear mappings $T_g:\Hilb \mapsto\Hilb$.
-The decomposition into invariant subspaces of~\Cref{theo: irreps} also holds in this setting, where the number of irreducible representations with non-zero multiplicity $J$ can be infinite~\cite[Chapter~4]{serre1977linear}.}
+The decomposition into invariant subspaces of~\Cref{theo: irreps} also holds in this setting, where the number of irreducible representations with non-zero multiplicity $J$ can be infinite~\citep[Chapter~4]{serre1977linear}.}

-\red{However, in practice, we generally assume that the signals of interest are bandlimited and, according to Nyquist theorem, can be represented on a discrete grid associated with $\R{n}$.
-Restricted to the bandlimited subspace, the group action\footnote{\red{If an antialising filter is used, the discretization process is an equivariant mapping, i.e. there is a valid representation of $\group$ acting on $\R{n}$}.} has a finite number of non-zero multiplicities $c_j$ and \Cref{theo: irreps} holds despite the infinite number of group elements ($\ntransf=\infty$).
-As Nyquist theorem guarantees a one-to-one mapping between the discrete and continuous representations, we only need to prove model identifiability using signals and (possibly continuous) group actions on $\R{n}$ in order to prove the general case.
+\red{In practice, we generally assume that the signals of interest are bandlimited and, according to Nyquist theorem, can be represented on a discrete grid associated with $\R{n}$.
+Restricted to the bandlimited subspace, the group action\footnote{\red{If an antialising filter is used, the discretization process is an equivariant mapping, i.e., there is a valid representation of $\group$ acting on $\R{n}$}.} has a finite number of non-zero multiplicities $c_j$ and \Cref{theo: irreps} holds despite the infinite number of group elements ($\ntransf=\infty$).
+As Nyquist theorem guarantees a one-to-one mapping between the \JT{signal model in $\R{n}$} and the signal model defined in $\Hilb$, we only need to prove model identifiability using signals and (possibly continuous) group actions on $\R{n}$ in order to prove model identifiability in the continuous case.
 We illustrate these concepts with two simple examples:}

 \paragraph{Translations} \red{ Consider the space $L_2(0,1]$ of square integrable signals taking values in the $(0,1]$ interval where the group of translations is represented via the left action

 with $g\in(0,1]$, where $t-g$ is modulo 1.
 This representation has $s_j=c_j=1$ for all $j\in \mathbb{Z}$, where each invariant subspace corresponds to the complex exponential $e^{-\mathrm{i}2\pi jt}$.
 Assuming that the signals of interest have a maximum frequency $J_{\max}\in \mathbb{N}$, we can represent them on a grid as a vector $\tilde{x}\in\R{n}$, $n=2J_{\max}+1$, with entries given by